peter88213/nw_metadata/README.md

-# Create a cross reference table with novelWriter metadata.
+# Create a table with novelWriter metadata.

 ## Requirements